Learn about forcing forsythia and other flowering branches indoors. This is a great way to bring in some garden beauty during the late winter months.

 Where I live many people have forsythia bushes, and they are aggressive hardy growers, so cutting a few branches never hurts.

-All you do is trim branches to the desired length.
+All you do is trim branches with sharp pruners to the desired length.
 I like to have varying sizes, but all are pretty large around 2 to 4 feet.

 Prepare a vase with lukewarm water, and a teaspoon of bleach.

-Next, re-cut the stems by cutting into the bottom, about one inch for better water absorption.
+Next, re-cut the stems by cutting into the bottom, about one inch for more surface area to absorb water.
 Some people actually prefer smashing the stems with a hammer.

 Arrange the branches in the vase, and place them in a spot that is not too warm.
 A place where there is a decent amount of light but not direct sunlight.